-Each dot in the chart below was a member of the Senate in 1998.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Ford is shown as a purple triangle. (analysis methodology)
+Ford is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1998 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S.J.Res.
 227 (103rd): A joint resolution to approve the location of a Thomas Paine Memorial.

 - S. 2024 (103rd): Airport Improvement Program Temporary Extension Act of 1994

 - S. 1588 (103rd): Independent Safety Board Act Amendments of 1994

 - S. 564 (103rd): Government Printing Office Electronic Information Access Enhancement Act of 1993

 - S. 2 (103rd): National Voter Registration Act of 1993

 - S. 3327 (102nd): A bill to amend the Agricultural Adjustment Act of 1938 to permit the acre-for-acre transfer of an acreage allotment or quota for certain commodities, and for other …

 Does 27 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).